Feed Program

 - All assigned feed items

-- Quantities and frequencies
+- Quantities and feeding times

 - Special instructions